 Please avoid losing property by naming all clothing and books.
-Lost property cupboards are located opposite G104.
-On the cupboards, the teachers, and students responsible for supervising lost property are named.
-Inquiries need to be directed to them.
-Displays are held each term and notified on the daily notices.
+Lost property can be claimed at Student Services.
+Displays are held each term and lost and found items are notified on the daily notices.

 Medication at School

 Students with medication needs can leave their medication at Student Services for safe keeping.
 Students who regularly require Panadol need to bring this from home.
 Student Services may provide Panadol during interval or lunchtime only, providing parents have given written permission at the start of the year.